koyunkyung/archive-uoft/README.md

 ## Statement on LLM usage

 This project utilized the assistance of ChatGPT 4.0 to enhance the efficiency and accuracy of the data analysis and visualization process.
-Specifically, it provided guidance in aspects of the codes in R scripts, as well as in generating insights through creation of graphical visualizations.
+Specifically, it provided guidance in aspects of the codes in R scripts, as well as in creating graphical visualizations.
 The entire chat history is available in `other/llm/usage.txt`.